The Next Communication Paradigm Driven by AI-Based Semantic Communication

 - Semantic Problem: How accurately does the transmitted symbol convey the intended 'meaning'?

-- Effectiveness Problem: How effectively does the conveyed meaning influence the receiver's behavior?
+- Effectiveness Problem: How effectively does the conveyed meaning influence the recipient's behavior?

-The advancement of communication has largely resolved the technical problem, and the current task is to address the semantic and effectiveness problems.
+To date, the evolution of communication has nearly resolved the technical problem, and it is now undertaking the task of addressing the semantic and effectiveness problems.

 A house is on fire.